 Some educational institutions require students to keep an ongoing journal throughout the training course.
 This record may be either written or verbal (recorded on tape), and its purpose is to enable trainees to reflect on the experiences they have and the personal development they have achieved, as a result of both professional practice and training.
-Keeping a journal is a valuable aid to self-exploration and you should make a point of keeping entries up to date.
+Keeping a journal is a valuable aid to self-exploration, and you should make a point of keeping entries up to date.
 One way of doing this is to ensure you make an entry as soon as possible after each training session.
-In this way, you are less likely to forget the relevant areas of theory and practice which have been covered each time.
+In this way, you are less likely to forget the relevant areas of theory and practice that have been covered each time.
 Some course trainers require their students to submit these diaries at the end of the course, while others regard them as confidential and for the student's use only.
 It is a good idea to record the number and dates of sessions at the beginning of each entry, and it is also useful to present the journal in loose-leaf format.
-A file with individual loose leaf pockets works well, and when journals are used for assessment purposes, relevant sections can be extracted as required.
-The structure of the journal should be clear, with sufficient space allowed for tutor comments if applicable.
+A file with individual loose-leaf pockets works well; when journals are used for assessment purposes, relevant sections can be extracted as required.
+The structure of the journal should be clear, with sufficient space allowed for tutor comments, if applicable.
 You need to show some evidence of reflection and thought, and this can, of course, prove difficult, especially at the beginning of a course when you are learning about a new subject.
 The following is a guide to recording sessions:

-- record the content of the session

-- what skills were practised?

-- what topics were discussed?

-- how were practice sessions organised?

-- how did you respond to the work being done?

-- how did other people in the group respond?

-- record any feedback you received from other trainees

-- record any significant group discussion which followed each session

-- write an entry even when you were absent for a session.
+- 1 Record the content of the session. - 2 What skills were practised? - 3 What topics were discussed? - 4 How were practice sessions organised? - 5 How did you respond to the work being done? - 6 How did other people in the group respond? - 7 Record any feedback you received from other trainees. - 8 Record any significant group discussion which followed each session. - 9 Write an entry even when you were absent for a session.
 Say why you were absent, and how you felt about this.
 What areas of work were covered when you were away?

-- record any connections you have made between work covered in sessions, and the experience of the client/counsellor relationship.
-Has anything happened, or has anything been discussed, which sheds some light on how clients might feel in certain situations, for example? - say something about your reactions to particular theories discussed - record any connections which you might have made between theory and practice - record any significant insights you have gained - refer to any relevant newspaper articles or books which you have read - refer to lecture handouts and say how useful or otherwise these have been.
+- 10 Record any connections you have made between work covered in sessions, and the experience of the client-counsellor relationship.
+Has anything happened, or has anything been discussed, which sheds some light on how clients might feel in certain situations, for example? - 11 Say something about your reactions to particular theories discussed. - 12 Record any connections you might have made between theory and practice. - 13 Record any significant insights you have gained. - 14 Refer to any relevant newspaper articles or books you have read. - 15 Refer to lecture handouts and say how useful or otherwise these have been.